SAMtoBAM/PhasedDiploidGenomeAssemblyPipeline/README.md

 8. Arbitrarily combining blocks and unphased reads to generate haplotypes read sets <br/>
 9. *De-novo* assembly and long-read polishing of each haplotype seperately <br/>
 10. Illumina read polishing of diploid genome <br/>
-10.5 RECOMMENDED STEP AGAIN: Scaffolding and negative-gap closing <br/>
+10.5 RECOMMENDED STEP AGAIN: Scaffolding, negative-gap closing and extra contig purging <br/>

 long-read data = long_reads.fq.gz (do not have test set currently MAYBE CAN LOOK AT USING THE HYBRID MADE IN THE LAB) <br/>
 Illumina data = illumina_1.fq.gz and illumina_2.fq.gz